Experiences , Product Information

 Effect of ketamine

 Ketamine is a powerful anesthetic that has been used for more than fifty years to relieve pain and perform surgery.
-However, in recent years there has also been a great deal of interest in the psychoactive effects of ketamine, which can help treat depression, anxiety and other mental disorders.
-In this article we will discuss how ketamine works and its effects on the body and mind.
+However, in recent years there has also been a surge of interest in the psychoactive effects of ketamine, which can help treat depression, anxiety and other mental disorders.
+In this article we will discuss the action of ketamine and its effects on the body and mind.

 How does ketamine work?